USCbiostats/PM516/docs/pm516b/index.md

 ## Overview

-PM516B provides an independent, client-facing consulting experience.
+PM516B serves as a biostatistical consulting practicum.
-Students work one-on-one with a research investigator on an authentic data analysis project under faculty supervision.
+This practicum builds on the foundations developed in PM516A and mirrors a professional consulting engagement, from initial meeting through final report and presentation.

-This practicum builds on the foundations developed in PM516A and mirrors a professional consulting engagement from initial meeting through final report and presentation.
+Students will work independently with a research investigator on a real data analysis project under faculty supervision.

 ---

 ## Course Emphasis

-Students will:
+The primary goals of PM516B are:

 - Conduct and document an initial consultation
 - Define project scope and analytic strategy
 - Perform statistical analyses independently
 - Communicate findings clearly in written and oral formats
 - Navigate professional and ethical responsibilities
-- Deliver a final report and presentation to the investigator
+- Deliver a final report and meeting to the investigator

 Each student is expected to devote approximately 40 hours to the consulting engagement.